paocarvajal1912/Risk_Return_Analysis/README.md

 " I recommend to include Berkshire Hathaway Inc for the following reasons:

->    1) Both candidate funds have a good response in times of market crushess, and this set an advantage to Berkshire, since that funds is more volatile[..]
+>    1) Both candidate funds have a good response in times of market crushes, and this set an advantage to **Berkshire**, since that funds is more volatile[..]

->    2) Berkshire has a better performance adjusted by risk as can be seen in a higher Sharpe ratio  [..]
+>    2) **Berkshire** has a better performance adjusted by risk as can be seen in a higher Sharpe ratio  [..]

->    3) Berkshire has a better performance adjusted by Beta than Tiger [..]
+>    3) **Berkshire** has a better performance adjusted by Beta than Tiger [..]

->    4) The correlation of Bershire with the market is 0.60, which is less than the correlation of Tiger with the market of 0.66 [..]
+>    4) The correlation of **Bershire** with the market is 0.60, which is less than the correlation of **Tiger** with the market of 0.66 [..]

 >    5) The selection should be of high investment potential, and suitable for retirement portfolios. [..]
 We can confirm this considering the low rolling 60 day beta [..]

-In conclusion, Berkshire Hathaway Inc is the best option to be included in the firm's suite of fund offering for retirement funds, because it has low risk, a good response to market drops, the best measurements of performance adjusted by risk, and offer the best diversification benefits given the lower correlation with the equity market."
+In conclusion, **Berkshire Hathaway Inc** is the best option to be included in the firm's suite of fund offering for retirement funds, because it has low risk, a good response to market drops, the best measurements of performance adjusted by risk, and offer the best diversification benefits given the lower correlation with the equity market."

 ## Contributors